YangLabHKUST/MR-APSS/README.md

 devtools::install_github("YangLabHKUST/MRAPSS")
 ```

-# An example
+# MRAPSS analysis
+We illustrate how to analyze GWAS summary level data using the MRAPSS software by an real example, i.e. LDL-C (exposure) and CAD(outcome).
+The MRAPSS analysis comprises five steps:
+\begin{itemize}
+\item Step 1: Download GWAS summary-level data from public resources
+\item Step 2: Format data
+\item Step 3: Harmonise datasets and estimate nuisance parameters
+\item Step 4: IVs selection and LD clumping
+\item Step 5: Fit MRAPSS
+\end{itemize}

+Please see  [A real example for perfroming GWAS summary-level data based MR analysis with MRAPSS package](https://github.com/hxh0504/MRAPSS/blob/master/Turtorial.pdf) for details.

-To have a quick look at the MRAPSS, run the following example using the data we have prepared.
+To have a quick look at the MRAPSS, we jumped to Step 5 to fit MRAPSS using the data we have processed in Steps 1-4.
 ```{r}
 library(MRAPSS)
 exposure = "LDL-C"